 If someone from LastPass reads this, please clear all user data when a user signs out.
 I, like most people, prefer my password manager to not give out information without fully authenticating.
 I've since switched to a competing password manager due to this security flaw and a few more that didn't receive an adequate response.

 The original reproduction steps provided to LastPass are as follows,

 On a fresh install,

-- Sign out of that account, and sign in with another account, also with 2FA enabled.
-Do so on a site that has credentials the new account has stored.
-Don't enter 2FA code.
+Sign out of that account, and sign in with another account, also with 2FA enabled.
+Do so on a site that has credentials the second account has stored.
+Don't enter the 2FA code.

-- It'll autofill the credentials.
-Not using local-cached offline password vault, this was a freshly formatted/installed Ubuntu machine that had only been signed into my work LastPass.
-During signing into my personal LastPass I had this occur.
-I've reproduced on another Ubuntu machine.
+It'll autofill the credentials.
+Not using local-cached offline password vault, this was a freshly formatted/installed Ubuntu machine that I had only signed into my work LastPass.
+During signing into my LastPass account, I had this occur.
+I've reproduced it on another Ubuntu machine.
 Using the Chrome extension.

 It was closed as,

 This submission was reproducible but will not be fixed.